BertrandBordage/django-tree/README.rst

     with YourModel.disabled_tree_trigger():
         # What happens inside this context manager is ignored
         # by the SQL trigger.
-        # The trigger is restored after that, even if there an error occurred.
+        # The trigger is restored after that, even if an error occurred.
         pass

 There is also a bunch of less useful lookups and transforms